baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part3.md

 - *NF_ACCEPT*: this means the hook function accepts the packet and it can go on the network stack trip.
 - *NF_DROP*: this means the packet is dropped and no further parts of the network stack will be traversed.

-Note: Netfilter allows you to register multiple callback functions to the same hook with different priorities.
+Netfilter allows you to register multiple callback functions to the same hook with different priorities.
 If the first hook function accepts the packet, then the packet will be passed to the next functions with low priority.
 If the packet is dropped by one callback function, then the next functions(if existing) will not be traversed.

 As you see, `Netfilter` has a big scope and I can't cover every detail in the articles.
 So the mini-firewall developed here will work on the hook `NF_INET_PRE_ROUTING`, which means it works by controlling the inbound network traffic.
 But the way of registering the hook and handling the packet can be applied to all other hooks.

+*Note*: there is another remarkable question: what's the difference between `Netfilter` and `eBPF`?
+If you don't know eBPF, please refer to my previous [article](https://organicprogrammer.com/2022/03/28/how-to-implement-libpcap-on-linux-with-raw-socket-part2/).
+Both of them are important network features in the Linux kernel.
+The important thing is `Netfilter` and `eBPF` hooks are located in different layers of the Kernel.
+As I drew in the above diagram, `eBPF` is located in a lower layer.

 #### Kernel code of Netfilter hooks